-We believe in operating in an ethical, environmentally conscious, and sustainable manner.
-From the initial founding of Arcutis, our business and people have strived to uphold principles of diversity, inclusion and sustainability.
-This is evidenced by the treatments we have developed for unmet needs, the diverse talent of our employees, our strong commitment to our community and the environment and our diverse Board.
+We believe in operating in an ethical, socially conscious, and environmentally sustainable manner and follow these principles to better server our patients, employees, and all our stakeholders.
+From the initial founding of Arcutis, our business and people have strived to create an environment where diversity, inclusion, innovation and sustainability are integrated into all aspects of our operations.
+This is evidenced by the treatments we have developed to meet unmet needs of dermatology clinicians and individuals impacted by immune-mediated skin disease, the diverse talent of our employees, our strong commitment to our community and the environment, and our diverse and experienced Board.